-Personal, Social and Emotional Development – This is a crucial part of the EYFS as it is a prerequisite for your daughter’s success in all other areas of learning.
-We provide opportunities to develop your daughter’s independence through self-selection, changing and managing their own hygiene.
-We support and offer experiences which enable your daughter to interact well with others and develop a positive sense of themselves.
+Personal, Social and Emotional Development – This is a crucial part of the EYFS as it is a prerequisite for your child’s success in all other areas of learning.
+We provide opportunities to develop your child’s independence through self-selection, changing and managing their own hygiene.
+We support and offer experiences which enable your child to interact well with others and develop a positive sense of themselves.

 Communication and Language – This focuses on developing speaking and listening skills, for example effective self-expression and anticipating events in stories.
 Children follow instructions involving several ideas or actions and learn to answer “how” and “why” questions about their experiences.

-Physical Development – Your daughter will have frequent opportunities to develop her control and co-ordination in our outdoor area.
+Physical Development – Your child will have frequent opportunities to develop their control and co-ordination in our outdoor area.
 A range of toys and apparatus is provided to develop skills such as climbing, balancing, sliding, scooting and pedalling.
-Girls’ fine motor skills are promoted using small tools such as pegs and pencils as well as threading and cutting.
-Girls are encouraged to appreciate the importance of a healthy diet, exercise and keeping safe.
+Children’s fine motor skills are promoted using small tools such as pegs and pencils as well as threading and cutting.
+Pupils are encouraged to appreciate the importance of a healthy diet, exercise and keeping safe.